hasankhan/semantic-quran-api/README.md

 This REST API allows you to tag verses of Holy Quran in order to navigate the Quran by topics.

-For web UI for Semantic Quran app http://semantic-quran.azurewebsites.net/
+The source for web UI of [Semantic Quran](http://semquran.com) is at http://github.com/hasankhan/semantic-quran-web

 ## End points